Misty Smoky Mountains forest, prime black bear habitat in the national park

 If a Bear Approaches You

 Bears that become habituated to human food often become problem bears that must be relocated or euthanized.
+The Tennessee Wildlife Resources Agency reports that fed bears have a dramatically shortened lifespan.
 Help protect bears by:

 Photography Tips